Artian-Techs/adonis-breadcrumbs/docs/guide/introduction.md

 # Example

-1 - Install and configure the package by following the [instructions](./instructions.html).
+1 - Install and configure the package by following the [installation instructions](./instructions).

 2 - Define routes and titles.